juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 }
 ```

-What value should cpuSpeedFactor needs so that our function outputs the exact same values of our given data?
+What value should the variable _cpuSpeedFactor_ needs to be so that our function outputs the exact same values of our data-set?
 Ej:

 ```
+//compare it to our data-set
 CalculatePrice(5.2); // outputs 3000
 CalculatePrice(4.4); // outputs 2700
 CalculatePrice(3.4); // outputs 2500